JamesTsay-12/blog-site/_posts/2025-10-31-Investor-Personalities.md

 **Follow-through:** 5/10 — conviction fades when experiments fail.

 **Best Strategies:**
-- 5–10% allocation to speculative assets
+- 5–10% allocation to speculative assets if you are of moderate wealth, and possibly even more if you are wealthier
 - Remainder in diversified ETFs or defensive core
 - Regular rebalancing to limit exposure